Consensys/doc.goquorum/docs/Concepts/Privacy/PrivateTransactionManager.md

 * Transaction Manager
 * Enclave

-Enable private transactions with the `PRIVATE_CONFIG` environment variable when starting a GoQuorum node.
+Enable private transactions using any of the following methods when starting a GoQuorum node:
+ - Set the `PRIVATE_CONFIG` environment variable to specify a direct IPC connection to the private transaction manager.

-Use this `PRIVATE_CONFIG` environment variable either with a direct path to the Privacy Manager's `.ipc` socket or with a path to a TOML configuration file as explained in the following sections.
+ - Set the `PRIVATE_CONFIG` environment variable to a TOML configuration file that specifies the private transaction manager connection.
+ - Use command line parameters to specify the private transaction manager connection.

+These options will be explained in detail in the sections below.

 ## Direct IPC connection configuration

-This is the default method for specifying an IPC socket.
+This is the default method for specifying the path to an `.ipc` socket file created by the private transaction manager.

 Use this method if you want to use an IPC socket for the connection, with default timeout values.